-Ever since the financial crisis of 2008, I’ve gone from a 2500 square foot home, to a 1450 square foot mobile home, to a 900 square foot apartment and am now going to be living temporarily in a 10 x 10 room in someone’s house.
-Each time, I’ve had to sell possessions, so I won’t clutter up my living space.
+Ever since the financial crisis of 2008, I moved from a 2500 square foot home to a 1450 square foot mobile home, to a 900 square foot apartment, a 10 x 10 room in someone’s house, and finally an ADU with a roommate.
+(Yes, I know it was insane.)
+Each time, I’ve had to sell possessions, so I wouldn’t clutter up my living space.

 From now on, I want to be portable.